Filipino Americans: Terminology

-Background, demographics, and socioeconomics

-History
+Background

-Filipino slaves and crew members were some of were the first Asians in North America.
-The first documented presence of Filipinos in what is now the United States dates back to October 1587 when Novohispanic ships loaded with slave workers and some prisoners docked around Morro Bay, California with the first permanent settlement in Louisiana in 1763, where they were called "Manilamen" and at least one served in the Battle of New Orleans during the closing stages of the War of 1812. and a few Filipinos worked as ranch hands in the western U.S. Mass migration began in the early 20th century when, for a period following the 1898 Treaty of Paris, the Philippines was a territory of the United States.
+Filipino were among the first Asians in North America.
+The first documented presence of Filipinos in what is now the United States dates back to a visit made by a Novohispanic ship sailing back to modern day Mexico in October 1587 around Morro Bay, California, with the first settlement of a handful of Filipinos who deserted Spanish ships being in Saint Malo, Spanish Louisiana, in 1763, the settlers there were called "Manilamen" and they served in the Battle of New Orleans during the closing stages of the War of 1812, after the Treaty of Ghent had already been signed.
+Some Filipinos worked as ranch hands in the 1800s.
+There was also a settlement in Plaquemines Parish, which became known as "Manila Village".
+This area was the center of the shrimp drying industry in Louisiana, and its workforce was composed predominantly of Filipino migrants.
+Mass migration began in the early 20th century when, for a period following the 1898 Treaty of Paris, the Philippines was a territory of the United States.
 By 1904, Filipino peoples of different ethnic backgrounds were imported by the US government onto the Americas and were displayed at the Louisiana Purchase Exposition as part of a human zoo.
 During the 1920s, many Filipinos immigrated to the United States as unskilled labor, to provide better opportunities for their families back at home.

 Philippine independence was recognized by the United States on July 4, 1946.
-After independence in 1946, Filipino American numbers continued to grow.
+After independence in 1946, Filipino-American numbers continued to grow.
 Immigration was reduced significantly during the 1930s, except for those who served in the United States Navy, and increased following immigration reform in the 1960s.
 The majority of Filipinos who immigrated after the passage of the Immigration and Nationality Act of 1965 were skilled professionals and technicians.

-General demographics

-The 2010 census counted 3.4 million Filipino Americans; the United States Department of State in 2011 estimated the total at 4 million, or 1.1% of the U.S. population.
-They are the country's second largest self-reported Asian ancestry group according to 2010 American Community Survey.
+The 2010 census counted 3.4 million Filipino Americans; the United States Department of State in 2011 estimated the total at 4 million, or 1.1% of the US population.
+They are the country's second-largest self-reported Asian ancestry group after Chinese Americans according to 2010 American Community Survey.
 They are also the largest population of Overseas Filipinos.
-Significant populations of Filipino Americans can be found in California, Hawaii, the New York metropolitan area and Illinois.
+Significant populations of Filipino Americans can be found in California, Florida, Texas, Hawaii, the New York metropolitan area, and Illinois.

-Wealth

-A 2019 census conducted by Pew Research Center showed that Filipino Americans have a higher level of educational attainment and income than the national average.
-Filipino Americans show a higher rate of home ownership compared to the average for all Asian Americans.
-As of 2014, 18% of Filipino American households belonged to the top 10% household income distribution.
-As of 2018, Filipino Americans hold the spot for the second highest median household income.
-Among all Asians, Filipino Americans show the lowest poverty rate at 7% after Indian Americans at 6%.

-Around 47% of Filipino Americans hold management or professional jobs.
-A demographic study of physicians and nurses in the U.S. released in 1998 showed that Filipino American doctors were the second most numerous subgroup among Asian doctors: There were 1,680 Filipino American doctors per 100,000 persons.
-The study also showed that Filipino nurses, whether foreign or American-born, had the highest median income among any other ethnicity.